Vrend/JDigOrg/SHORTCUTS.md

 ALT + R = Remove EVERYTHING

-When in a window you can press enter to accept (instead of hitting the ok/accept button) or press ESC to cancel
+When in a window you can press ENTER to accept (instead of hitting the ok/accept button) or press ESC to cancel